Relaxation of imbalance in a disordered XX model with on-site dephasing

 \section{Introduction}

-Non-interacting disordered systems in one-dimension, isolated from external environment, are known to exhibit Anderson localization. \cite{AndersonPhysRev.109.1492}.
-One expects that if a generic initial state is allowed to evolve in such a system, at long time scales, the wavefunction will not show significant change.
-Among the several quantifiers of this phenomenon\cite{MirlinRevModPhys.80.1355}, one of the most commonly used is imbalance, a quantity easy to measure in experiments.
+Non interacting disordered systems in one dimension, isolated from external environment, are known to exhibit Anderson localization \cite{AndersonPhysRev.109.1492}.
+One expects that if a generic initial state is allowed to evolve in such a system, at long time scales, the wave function will not show significant change.
+Among the several quantifiers of this phenomenon \cite{MirlinRevModPhys.80.1355}, one of the most commonly used is imbalance, a quantity easy to measure in experiments.
 Imbalance $I$ is the staggered magnetization and captures the difference in orientation of spins on adjacent sites,

-where $L$ is the length of the lattice, $\sigma^z$ is the Pauli spin z operator, and the expectation is taken with the state we want to measure the quantity.
+where $L$ is the length of the lattice, $\sigma^z$ is the Pauli spin z operator, and the expectation is taken with the state of which we want to measure the quantity.
 It should be evident that for computational states, the state with the largest $I$, which equals $1$, is the N\'eel state.